 Who’s responsible for fire doors in non-domestic buildings?

 The aforementioned FSO states that there should be a ‘responsible person’ for each building that’s responsible for carrying out a fire safety risk assessment and implementing a fire management plan.
 They will be responsible for ensuring that this is all up to date and includes all aspects of the building, including extensions and outbuildings.
-This individual is also responsible for fire door maintenance and ensuring they’re installed and kept to the given standard.
+This individual is also responsible for fire door maintenance and ensuring installers fit them correctly, keeping to the given standard.
 The ‘responsible person’ law applies to you if you are:

 The first concern for any ‘responsible person’ should be fire doors and the condition that they’re in.
 This includes the ironmongery, hardware, smoke seals and maintenance.

-With any changes of use in a building or any extension/development works the role of ‘responsible person’ is passed over to the contractor and as such, when the building is passed back, they must provide a detailed and accurate fire safety information pack under Regulation 38 of FSO.
-All fire safety design measures must be detailed as much as possible to allow the new ‘responsible person’ to maintain and operate the building safely.
+When a building is undergoing any extension/development works, the role of ‘responsible person’ is passed over to the contractor.
+When they pass the building back, they must provide a detailed and accurate fire safety information pack under Regulation 38 of FSO.
+It is important to provide as much detail as possible for all fire safety design measures.
+This will allow the new ‘responsible person’ to maintain and operate the building safely.
 This information must include all information pertaining to the fire door assembly.

 Fire door maintenance and inspections in non-domestic buildings

-If a fire door is damaged or any part of the fire door set (including ironmongery, hardware and smoke seals) is damaged then in the event of a fire the fire door won’t perform like it’s supposed to.
-This will jeopardise lives so fire doors should be regularly inspected by the ‘responsible person’ or a certified professional.
-The condition of fire doors and any fire doors that are awaiting maintenance to get them to the correct standard should be taken into account and amended in the fire safety risk assessment.
+If a fire door or any part of the fire door set (including ironmongery, hardware and smoke seals) is damaged, then it won’t perform in the event of a fire.
+This includes protecting against smoke and flames for 30, 60, 90, or 120 minutes, depending on the FD classification.
+This will jeopardise lives, so the ‘responsible person’ or a certified professional should regularly inspect fire doors.
+They must account for the condition of fire doors and any fire doors that are awaiting maintenance (to get them to the correct standard).
+The responsible person should update this in the fire safety risk assessment.

-If a fire door is faulty or something is amiss, like the door not closing into its fire door frame properly, then this should be documented and fixed as soon as feasibly possible.
-It’s worth double-checking too that replacement parts are compatible with the existing fire door set by checking the fire certificate data sheet that comes with all fire-tested components.
-We recommend carrying out a fire door inspection once every six months but increasing this if one door experiences particularly high traffic or is in constant use.
+If a fire door is faulty or something is amiss, you should document this and fix it as soon as possible.
+This may include an issue like the door not closing into its fire door frame properly.
+It’s also worth double-checking that replacement parts are compatible with the existing fire doorset.
+You can do this by checking the fire certificate data sheet that comes with all fire-tested components.
+We recommend carrying out a fire door inspection once every six months.
+If one door experiences particularly high traffic or is in constant use, conduct an inspection more regularly.
 FSO as legislation denotes regular inspection and adequate maintenance as a legal requirement.

 Use this fire door maintenance checklist from BWF to help you if you’re the ‘responsible person’.